RP-1106/Use-AI-for-ER-Diagram-Construction/README.md

 ### Step-by-Step Instructions
 #### Step 1: Copy the Mermaid ER Code from either llama3 or gemma2:2b
+* Whichever is closer to the actual mermaid code
 #### Step 2: Open a Mermaid ER Diagram Website
-Open any website that supports Mermaid ER diagrams (for example, a Mermaid live editor or ER diagram visualizer).
+* Open any website that supports Mermaid ER diagrams (for example, a Mermaid live editor or ER diagram visualizer).
 #### Step 3: Paste the Code
 * Paste the copied Mermaid code into the editor panel
 * Ensure the diagram type is set to **ER Diagram** or supports `erDiagram`